 You can attach a document to the invoice containing relevant information that might be useful to other approvers and users, and for the sake of the invoice's audit trail.

 This can include another invoice, order, price quote, statement, email conversation, delivery note, expense receipt, or any other related document.

-After you select it, you 're prompted to browse your PC to find the document to upload.
 You can add multiple documents if you like.
-Once they're added, they'll be listed on the right of the popup, with a cross (X) icon next to them in case you want to delete them.
+Once they're added, they'll be listed at the bottom of the popup, with a red cross (X) icon next to them in case you want to delete them.

 Like notes, attachments are visible to other relevant users as soon as you've added them, without you needing to approve or deny the invoice first.
 Other users with access to the invoice will see a number beneath the paper clip column in their invoice tray telling them how many attachments are available, like this: